 3. Lower Energy Levels

 If you find yourself getting tired quickly, it can also be an early sign of pregnancy.
 This is because of the increase in the progesterone hormone.
-Moreover, pregnant women get tired easily because your organs such as kidneys, lungs, and heart are working harder simply because you have a baby growing inside of you.
+Moreover, pregnant women get tired quickly because their organs, such as kidneys, lungs, and hearts, work harder simply because they have a baby growing inside them.

 Tip: Make sure you get enough sleep every day and reduce your caffeine intake.